 The government-controlled religious authorities have banned "public prayers and religious rites" from Saturday.
 The ban will remain in place "until the stabilisation of the epidemiological situation in the world."

-Farkhod Rakhmatulloyev, a 42-year-old entrepreneur, told AFP on Friday that he had come to the mosque "to pray for "peace and prosperity.""Thank Allah that in our prospering Tajikistan we do not have this illness."
+Farkhod Rakhmatulloyev, a 42-year-old entrepreneur, told AFP on Friday that he had come to the mosque "to pray for "peace and prosperity."

 Most other mainly Muslim countries have already placed restrictions on public prayers.